Get 5 Secrets to Make Homemade Taste Food Better + New Recipes Weekly!

 I personally like to eat them with strong black coffee, simple and plain!

-How To Reheat – You can absolutely heat this quickly in the microwave for :15 – :20 seconds or at 350° in the oven for 3-5 minutes or just until warm.
+How to Reheat – You can absolutely heat this quickly in the microwave for 15 to 20 seconds or at 350° in the oven for 3-5 minutes or just until warm.